We asked 25 experts for their top tip in helping you increase your website traffic.

 No matter what position you’re in, paid traffic is a great way to increase visitors to a blog.

-Our team has experimented with multiple methods of buying website traffic and found that re-targeting is the most cost-effective and efficient method of driving visitors to our blog.
+Our team has experimented with multiple methods of advertising such as using a platform to buy traffic from and found that re-targeting is the most cost-effective and efficient method of driving visitors to our blog.

 We consistently see a high number of engagements and social shares using this method.